-(To learn about the other forms you must file, see Completing the Bankruptcy Forms.)
+(You can learn about other official forms by reading Completing the Bankruptcy Forms.)

-Within these categories are questions about 45 different types of property, so forgetting to list property should not be an issue—which, of course, is what the court is trying to prevent.
+Within these categories are questions about 45 different types of property, so forgetting to list property shouldn’t be an issue—which, of course, is what the court is trying to prevent.
 When in doubt, list it.

 This type of property is often called real property—land and things permanently attached to land—and it includes more than just a house.
-For example, it includes unimproved land, vacation cabins, condominiums, duplexes, rental property, business property, mobile home park spaces, agricultural land, airplane hangars, and any other buildings permanently attached to land.
+For example, you’ll also list unimproved land, vacation cabins, condominiums, duplexes, rental property, business property, mobile home park spaces, agricultural land, airplane hangars, and any other buildings permanently attached to land.

 In this section, you’ll include the following information:

 Almost everyone has a car or two.
 Here, the “vehicles” category includes more than just the car you drive to work.
-Basically, if you own something that has a motor and can transport you somewhere -- whether it be by road, water, or air -- you list it here.
-This includes cars, vans, trucks, tractors, sport utility vehicles, motorcycles, watercraft—such as boats and jet skis – aircraft, motor homes, snowmobiles, ATV’s, and recreational vehicles.
+If you own something that has a motor and can transport you somewhere—whether it be by road, water, or air—you list it here.
+This includes cars, vans, trucks, tractors, sport utility vehicles, motorcycles, watercraft—such as boats and jet skis – aircraft, motorhomes, snowmobiles, ATV’s, and recreational vehicles.
 It also includes all accessories you use along with these vehicles, such as trailers and motorcycle sidecars.

 These are the items you use in your home every day.
 Again, the court wants to know about all of them.
 Below are examples of typical household goods and furnishings organized by the rooms in your home.

 Additionally, you’re asked to disclose information about the electronics, sports and hobby equipment, firearms, clothes, jewelry, pets, and other items you own.